-The Department of Chemistry and Biochemistry offers both a Doctor of Philosophy (Ph.D.) and a Master of Science (M.S.) degree in Chemistry.
+The Department of Chemistry, Physics and Atmospheric Sciences offers both a Doctor of Philosophy (Ph.D.) and a Master of Science (M.S.) degree in Chemistry, and Master of Science Teaching (MST).
 The Ph.D. degree in chemistry requires evidences of high quality scientific research leading to peer-reviewed publications with classroom teaching, laboratory supervising, and proposal and manuscript writing experiences.
-The program covers all modern areas of including analytical, chemistry biochemistry, computational, environmental, inorganic, organic, and physical chemistry, as well as interdisciplinary areas in material, energy, environmental, and biomedical research.
-The intensive graduate training includes formal lecture courses, hands-on laboratory and theoretical research experiences, teaching experiences, independent proposal development, preparation of manuscripts preparation of and research thesis/dissertation for publication.
+The program covers all modern areas of chemistry including analytical, biochemistry, computational, environmental, inorganic, organic, and physical chemistry, as well as interdisciplinary areas in material, energy, environmental, and biomedical research.
+The intensive graduate training includes formal lecture courses, hands-on laboratory and theoretical research experiences, teaching experiences, independent proposal development, preparation of manuscripts and preparation of research thesis/dissertation for publication.

-The Department of Chemistry and Biochemistry aims at a comprehensive graduate education in all areas of modern chemistry and related fields for a diverse student body.
-This programs aims for national and international distinction and produces high quality chemists for education institutions, governmental agencies, and industrial and business entities.
+The Department of Chemistry, Physics and Atmospheric Sciences aims at a comprehensive graduate education in all areas of modern chemistry and related fields for a diverse student body.
+These programs aim for national and international distinction and produce high quality chemists for education institutions, governmental agencies, and industrial and business entities.